 3) Tiger Orchid (Grammatophyllum speciosum)

-With blossoms featuring an array of yellowish-orange petals dappled in tiger-like spots and stripes of brown, the tiger orchid is stunningly beautiful.
-This species is also sometimes commonly referred to as the giant orchid because of its size.
-In fact, a tiger orchid that measured in at a towering 25 feet actually holds the Guinness Book of World Records title for the world’s tallest orchid.
+The tiger orchid is stunningly beautiful, with blossoms featuring an array of yellowish-orange petals dappled in tiger-like spots and stripes of brown.
+This species is also sometimes called the giant orchid because of its size.
+A tiger orchid measured in at a towering 25 feet holds the Guinness Book of World Records title for the world’s tallest orchid.

 Native To: | Indonesia |